 14. Sari-Sari Falls

-Sari-Sari falls is the hike that got me lost in the jungle.
-A guide is recommended which I did not listen to, but now I can see why.
+Sari-Sari Falls is the hike that got me lost in the jungle.
+A guide is recommended, which I did not listen to, but now I understand why.

-The journey to Sari-Sari falls combines forest trail, river, and boulders.
-The trailhead is not obvious at all.
+The journey to Sari-Sari Falls combines forest trails, rivers, and boulders.
+The trailhead is not apparent at all.

 You have to descend through the jungle down a steep path, then climb over boulders through the river to the falls.
 Although we did end up finding the trail and the waterfall without a guide, we got lost on the way out and almost got stranded in the jungle.